EricLYunqi/PETS/docs/progress.md

 The ```docs``` folder involves two major meeting about the project to determine the direction of the prohect.

--- First in the meeting of Kai and Sourav in Oct.
-2023, they determined that the PETS should focus on canned pattern for pattern suggestion problem for large-scale attribute graph.
+-- Firstly, in the meeting of Kai and Sourav in Oct.
+2023, they discussed that the PETS should focus on canned pattern suggestion problem for large-scale attribute graph.
 The idea is similar to the "AutoG" paper (VLDBJ 2017), which developed a pattern auto-completetion framework for graph databases.
+To be more specific, the framework should update the displayed canned pattern set according the partial query constructed by the user.

 -- Then in the meeting of Kai and Yunqi in Nov.
-2024, they discussed again about the specific step for the canned pattern update framework.
+2024, they discussed again about the specific algorithm for the canned pattern update framework.

-The ```docs/paper``` contains some relevant papers.
+The ```docs/paper``` contains sufficient relevant papers for this project.

-The ```docs/mining``` contains on the other meeting between Kai and Yunqi discussing mining patterns to form supernode.
+The ```docs/mining``` contains other meeting materials shared by Kai about mining patterns to form supernode.